michaelkornblum/boogie-hyprland/README.md

 # boogie-hyprland
-A collection of nifty shell scripts and dotfiles for arch based distributions.
+A collection of nifty shell scripts and dotfiles for Arch-based Linux distributions.

+I find romance when I start to dance in Boogie Hyprland.